Gaithersburg, Maryland: Government

-Gaithersburg has an elected, five-member City Council, which serves as the legislative body of the city.
+Gaithersburg has an elected, five-member city council, which serves as the legislative body of the city.
 The mayor, who is also elected, serves as non-voting president of the council.
 The day-to-day administration of the city is overseen by a career city manager.

 The city's current mayor is Jud Ashman, who has held the office since 2014.
-On October 6, 2014, the Gaithersburg City Council selected city council member Jud Ashman to serve as mayor until the next City of Gaithersburg election in November 2015, replacing resigning mayor Sidney Katz.
-Ashman was re-elected in November 2015 and would be re-elected to full terms in 2017 and 2021.
+On October 6, 2014, the Gaithersburg City Council selected city council member Jud Ashman to serve as mayor until the next City of Gaithersburg election in November 2015, replacing resigning Mayor Sidney Katz.
+Ashman was re-elected in November 2015, and was re-elected to full terms in 2017 and 2021.